configcat/docs/website/docs/targeting/percentage-options.md

 ![Targeting Example 4](/assets/targeting/percentage-options/example4.jpg)

-### Percentage options based on other User Attributes
+### Percentage Options based on other User Attributes

 **Goal:** Let's imagine that at our sample company (Whisker Co.), we have a `Tenant ID` attribute that is used to identify the tenants of our users.
 We want to release a new feature, `Enable Park Weather Info`, to 20% of our users based on their `Tenant ID`.